ThomasLastName/multiverse/functional_bnns/README.md

 # Contributors

- - The code for SSGE was taken from the repo https://github.com/AntixK/Spectral-Stein-Gradient
+ - The code for SSGE was adapted from the repo https://github.com/AntixK/Spectral-Stein-Gradient